-Even though these tools have their own pros and cons, yet both Tableau and QlikView are recognized as the Leaders quadrant of Gartner’s magic quadrant among BI tools in 2018, as we can see in the below figure:
+Even though these tools have their own pros and cons, yet both Tableau and QlikView are recognized in the Leaders quadrant of Gartner’s Magic Quadrant among BI tools in the last year, as we can see in the below image:

-So, quite obviously these two tools are bound to have some similar features since they are both data visualization tools.
-So let’s start off by getting similar features in both these tools out of the way before we discuss the differences in detail.
+Quite obviously, these two tools are bound to have some similar features since they are both data visualization tools.
+Before going deep into the differences between the two, let’s have a look at the similar features both these tools have.

-- Both the tools are mobile compatible support similar operating systems
+- They are mobile compatible and support similar operating systems.

-- Tableau and Qlikview can be deployed on-premise as well as on cloud
+- Tableau and QlikView can be deployed on-premise as well as in the cloud.

-Now, we will look at some of the key differences between Tableau vs QlikView
+In this section, we will look at some of the key differences between Tableau and QlikView.

 1. Data Visualization

-Tableau is one leading data visualization tool in the industry.
-Today businesses are investing more in data federated, segmentation, clustering, and more powerful analytics functions.
-It provides a user-friendly interface which allows even non-technical users to easily and quickly create customized dashboards which will provide meaningful insight into a broad spectrum of business information.
+Tableau is one of the leading data visualization tools in the industry.
+Today, businesses are investing more in data segmentation, clustering, and more powerful analytics functions.
+It provides a user-friendly interface that allows even non-technical users to easily and quickly create customized dashboards that will provide meaningful insights into a broad spectrum of business information.

-And QlikView comes with a standard report creation features along with visualization templates, configurable graphic customizable views which help to provides a real-time, interactive analysis as reports.
-When QlikView is in use, here all the relevant visualizations and data sets are displayed as a quick reference.
-Qlik’s product provides an in-memory engine which can visualize patterns and produce associative analytics that isn’t achievable just by using SQL alone.
-The in-memory engine is capable enough to integrate with various varieties of data sources and creating a unified dashboard which is showing analytics, key performance indicators (KPIs) and metrics of our interest.
+QlikView, on the other hand, comes up with standard report creation features, along with visualization templates, configurable graphics, and customizable views which help to provide a real-time, interactive analysis as reports.
+When QlikView is in use, all the relevant visualizations and datasets are displayed as a quick reference.
+Qlik’s product provides an in-memory engine that can visualize patterns and produce associative analytics that is not achievable just by using SQL alone.
+The in-memory engine is capable enough to integrate with various varieties of data sources and create a unified dashboard which is showing analytics, KPI dashboards, and metrics of our interest.

 QlikView is easy to deploy and configure, and it starts producing stunning reports within minutes after its installation.
-It has its own data warehouse and additional scripting feature which adds more value to it.
-We can use multiple levels of the layer in QlikView deployment.
+It has its own data warehouse and an additional scripting feature that adds more value to it.
+We can use multiple levels of layers in QlikView deployment.

-QlikView provides the fast analysis delivers of the result and enables a decision making much faster when compared to the traditional methods.
+QlikView provides fast analysis, delivers the results, and enables decision-making much faster when compared to the traditional methods.

 5. Valuable Insight Generation

-Tableau provides a storytelling feature which helps us to create the presentation by using available data points.
+Tableau provides a storytelling feature that helps us create the presentation using available data points.

-QlikView provides associative technology which makes it more powerful and helps us to read association between variables very easily.
-This feature of QlikView also helps businesses to understand hidden relations between data points.
+QlikView provides an associative technology that makes it more powerful and helps us read associations between variables very easily.
+This feature of QlikView also helps businesses understand hidden relationships between data points.

-Tableau is available on all devices and can be accessed over internet.
-We can easily use Tableau on our Computer, laptop, tablet or phone.
+Tableau is available on all devices and can be accessed over the Internet.
+We can easily use Tableau on our computers, laptops, tablets, or smartphones.

-To sum it all up, the answer to the question “which BI data visualization tool comes out on top“, is rather subjective.
-It comes down to the personal preference of the users when they factor in the requirements of their company or their projects.
-All the points mentioned above in the blog about both the tools highlight the potential areas that can be used by the users to evaluate and understand their options and then make an informed decision about which one to use.
+To sum it up, the answer to the question, ‘which BI data visualization tool does come on top?’, is rather subjective.
+It comes down to the personal preference of users as they find out the requirements of their company or their projects.
+All the points mentioned above in this blog on both the tools, Tableau and QlikView, highlight the potential areas that can be used by the users to evaluate and understand their options and then make an informed decision about which one to use.